tytydraco/yessleep/out/I_hooked_up_with_a_witch_I_met_on_a_porn_site_and_now_my_life_has_gone_to_hell.md

 They were swelling, and I almost threw up at the pure shock and disgust I felt looking at them.
 I turned on the shower to a scorching hot temperature just hoping to take the swelling down or melt them off altogether, I just needed release from the growing ache of them.

-That was my worst mistake besides showing up in the first place.
+That was my worst mistake, besides showing up to that chicks house in the first place.

 The warts began to pop, one by one, and these little tiny black creatures began to fly out of them, they couldn't have been bigger than a common house spider, but they all started to pile up in the corner of the room, getting to be roughly as big as a grapefruit.